wunderwuzzi23/blog/content/posts/2020/microsoft-machine-learning-security-evasion-competition.md

 [![Signed Binary](/blog/images/2020/signed-binary-ui.png)](/blog/images/2020/signed-binary-ui.png)

-The results were in, here is an example:
+The results were interesting as well, here is an example:

 ```
 File size (in MB):        0.12402629852294922